sary357/FastAPIDemo/README.md

 - After running the command, you can see the user's input in the file `/tmp/user_input.log`.
 - P.S.:
   - The log file `log/access.log` will be rotated every day.
 The old log file will be saved as `log/access.log.YYYY-MM-DD`.
 My setting will not remove any log file.
 So, you can get all of the user's input from the log file again.
-  - DON'T MODIFY any log file.
+  - DON'T MODIFY any log file in `log/`.
 Otherwise, the script `process_log.py` will not work.